 Mr. Slavin is the founding CEO of Fuzionaire and Fuzionaire Diagnostics.
 Outside of Fuzionaire, he is the founder and chairman of the Slavin Family Foundation, whose fellowships support some of the world’s top student entrepreneurs, and the founder of EES Ventures, a seed-stage venture capital firm.
 With Nova Spivack, Mr. Slavin is also a co-founder of the Arch Mission Foundation, a nonprofit creating multiple redundant repositories of human knowledge and biology in space.
 The Arch Mission created the first permanent library in solar orbit in February 2018 as part of SpaceX’s Falcon Heavy test launch, and landed the Lunar Library on the Moon in 2019.
 Previously, Mr. Slavin spent six years at top-ranked law firm Skadden Arps, focusing on public and private mergers and acquisitions.
 He holds a BA from Yale, magna cum laude and Phi Beta Kappa, where he graduated at 19, and a JD from Harvard Law School.

-We are on a mission to radically improve disease diagnoses and treatments, helping people live longer, healthier lives.
+We are on a mission to improve disease diagnoses and treatments, helping people live longer, healthier lives.

 With PET, the barriers to better imaging are largely the result of basic limitations in chemistry.
-Leveraging a breakthrough in alkali metal catalysis, Fuzionaire Dx is working to radically improve the scope, safety, use, and cost of PET imaging.
+Leveraging a breakthrough in alkali metal catalysis, Fuzionaire Dx is working to improve the scope, safety, use, and cost of PET imaging.